Garbage-collects and optionally analyzes a database.

 Greenplum Database includes an autovacuum facility that you can use to automate routine vacuum maintenance.
 Refer to The Autovacuum Daemon PostgreSQL documentation for more information.

 For append-optimized tables,

-VACUUM requires enough available disk space to accommodate the new segment file during the
+VACUUM FULL require enough available disk space to accommodate the new segment file during the

 gp_appendonly_compaction_threshold server configuration parameter.